DarkerStar/cpp-range-streaming/README.md

     will merrily keep chugging along, blissfully unaware that it is just burning CPU cycles as it reads each element of the range and tries to print it.
 If the range is a few million elements, that could be substantial time wasted.
-    Or consider the case of streaming in N items - naturally you would use `std::copy_n()`, right?
+    Or consider the case of reading in N items - naturally you would use `std::copy_n()`, right?
 Well, that's all fine and good if there are no problems, but if there are any errors in reading or formatting... game over;
     you're getting a container full of junk, and you'll have no idea where